AlexanderWillner/things.sh/README.md

   cancelled
   trashed
   all		(show all tasks)
-  nextish	(show next tasks that are also in someday projects) old		(show 20 tasks ordered by creation date) due		(show 20 tasks ordered by due date) repeating	(show all repeating tasks) subtasks	(show all subtasks) projects	(show all projects ordered by creation date) headings	(show all headings ordered by creation date) csv		(show all tasks as semicolon seperated values) stat		(show an overview of the numbers of tasks)
+  nextish	(show 5 next tasks that are also in someday projects) old		(show 5 tasks ordered by 'creationDate') due		(show 5 tasks ordered by due date) waiting	(show 5 tasks with the tag 'Waiting for' ordered by 'creationDate') repeating	(show 5 repeating tasks orderd by 'creationDate') subtasks	(show 5 subtasks) projects	(show 5 projects ordered by creation date) headings	(show 5 headings ordered by creation date) csv		(export all tasks as semicolon seperated values) stat		(provide an an overview of the numbers of tasks) feedback	(provide feedback, request and propose changes)

+OPTIONS:
+  -l|--limitBy <number>		Limit output by <number> of results -w|--waitingTag <tag>		Set waiting tag to <tag>
+  -o|--orderBy <column>		Sort output by <column> (e.g. 'userModificationDate' or 'creationDate')
 ```

 Example output: